 We’re unashamedly a technology-first company, and that means we incorporate advanced security as standard.

 We never store (or have access to) your bank login details and get read-only access to user transaction data, so in the unlikely event of a breach no money can be transferred out of bank accounts.

 We use symmetric cryptography (AES) to store any sensitive data, state-of-the-art password algorithms and 256-bit TLS encryption to communicate between the browser and our servers.

 We are also a registered data controller and always act in compliance with the Data Protection Act.

 What can I do to make sure I use Plum safely?

-As with any app that handles sensitive info, we’d recommend you connect to secure Wifi, turn off Bluetooth and ensure nobody is looking over your shoulder 🙈
+As with any app that handles sensitive info, we’d recommend you connect to secure Wifi, turn off Bluetooth when not using it on your phone, and ensure nobody is looking over your shoulder 🙈